Hurtak/petrhurtak.com/articles/_drafts/css-named-colors/article.md

 ## Named colors list

-- Colors are grouped by basic colors and then sorted by their lightness with the [HSP Color Model](http://alienryderflex.com/hsp.html)
+Here is list of all css named color grouped by basic color and then sorted by their lightness with the [HSP Color Model](http://alienryderflex.com/hsp.html).

 ### Pink colors